Logging Alert Plugin for Graylog

 This project is using Maven 3 and requires Java 8 or higher.

 mvn rpm:rpm to create a DEB and RPM package respectively.

 - Copy generated JAR file in target directory to your Graylog plugin directory.

 - Restart the Graylog.

-This plugin is released under version 3.0 of the GNU General Public License.
+This plugin is released under version 1 of the Server Side Public License (SSPL).